Nursing Program Information

 A student who has a prescription for Medical Marijuana and tests positive for marijuana will also be ineligible to participate in clinical placement due to the federal restriction on the use of marijuana.
 While the use of Medical Marijuana is permitted in Massachusetts, marijuana remains classified as a controlled substance under federal law and its use, possession, and/or cultivation at educational institutions remains prohibited.

-- Mandatory Health Records: All required health records, immunizations, and physicals MUST be filed in the STCC Health Services office by July 1 of the admission year.
+- Mandatory Health Records: All required health records, immunizations, and physicals MUST be filed in the STCC Health Services office by the date of your mandatory Nursing Orientation session, mid-May of the admission year.
 The Health Office is located in the Building 20 Suite, third floor center (413-755-4230).
 The Nursing Program reserves the right to rescind the admission status of any student not meeting, as well as not submitting, all post-admission requirements in a timely manner.